 It may sound excessive (especially as you plan all the other parts of your wedding experience), but multiple showers can allow you to invite more guests—and they won’t have to all travel so far to be there.

 To help you create your wedding shower invite list here’s are the people who definitely should attend and those you can potentially skip.

 If you’re having one wedding shower, both sides of the family and both sets of family friends should be invited.
-However, if you’re having more than one wedding shower, you can invite the side of the family and family friends from that side only—or have a mix of both sides, depending on locations.
+However, if you're having multiple bridal showers, you can invite the side of the family and family friends from that side only-or have a mix of both sides, depending on locations.

 If you’re hosting a traditional bridal shower, it’s customary to invite women from both sides of each family.
 So, siblings, cousins, grandmothers, etc. The same would go for the men on both family sides for a groom-specific shower.

-The bride is the star of the show, so all of her friends should be first on the invite list.
+The bride is the star of the show, so all of her friends should be first on the guest list, this of course includes the bridesmaid.
 This may or may not extend past the bridal party.
 If some of the bride’s close pals are not members of the wedding party, they too deserve an invite—and are likely hoping for one!
 Having their presence will only enhance the celebration factor and make the wedding shower games and activities all the more fun.